-Now a ‘veteran’ of four seasons running my son’s Junior Football team I find one of the hardest things to overcome is coping with the complete mismatch between the expectations of different groups of people.
+Now a "veteran" of several seasons running my son’s Junior Football team I find one of the hardest things to overcome is coping with the complete mismatch between the expectations of different groups of people.

 Starting with the players in youth football, it is only natural that they hold ambitions and dreams of being the next Ronaldo or Messi and to a large extent this is to be encouraged.
 We want our young players to fall in love with the game’s superstars and aspire to be as great as them.